Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Appendix: Use of LLMs

-In preparing this manuscript, we employ LLMs such as ChatGPT-5 solely as an auxiliary tool for academic writing.
+In preparing this manuscript, we employ LLMs solely as an auxiliary tool for academic writing.
 Their use is restricted to \textit{linguistic refinement}, including polishing grammar, improving clarity and fluency, and adjusting the structure and formatting of text and tables.
 We do not rely on LLMs for generating research ideas, designing methodologies, conducting experiments, performing data analysis, or interpreting results.
 All conceptual contributions, experimental designs, and substantive findings reported in this work are entirely our own.
+All final decisions regarding content, wording, and presentation are made by the authors.